-SITE VISIT: A site visit, including a tour of current buildings and the surface parking lot will take place on Wednesday, October 16, 2019 at 9:30 a.m.
-All attendees shall meet at 99 Bishop Allen Drive, Cambridge.
+Site Visit: A site visit, including a tour of current buildings and the surface parking lot will take place on Thursday, January 16, 2020 at 9:30 a.m.
+The site visit will start at 99 Bishop Allen Drive, Cambridge.

-QUESTIONS AND CLARIFICATIONS: Any questions or requests for clarification must be submitted in writing and either emailed to eschwarz@cambridgeredevelopment.org.
+Questions and Clarifications: Any questions or requests for clarification must be submitted in writing and either emailed to eschwarz@cambridgeredevelopment.org by 5:00 pm on January 21st, 2020.
 At the sole discretion of the CRA, an addendum will be issued with clarifications or answers to the questions.

-CORRECTION, MODIFICATION, OR WITHDRAWAL OF PROPOSAL: Prior to the deadline for receipt of proposals, an applicant may correct, modify, or withdraw its proposal by making the request in writing.
+Correction, Modification, or Withdraw of Proposal: Prior to the deadline for receipt of proposals, an applicant may correct, modify, or withdraw its proposal by making the request in writing.
 All corrections, modifications, or withdrawals must be delivered to the CRA in a sealed envelope with a notation on the envelope indicating the title of the project, the deadline for the receipt of the proposals and a notation that the envelope contains a correction, modification, or withdrawal of the original proposal submitted for the particular project.

-ADDITIONAL INFORMATION REGARDING THE PROJECT: Additional information with regard to the project can be found referenced on the project webpage located at: www.cambridgeredevelopment.org/mfnh All proposers must be willing to sign the CRA's standard contract.
+Additional Information: Additional information with regard to the project can be found referenced on the project webpage located at: www.cambridgeredevelopment.org/93-99bishopallen

-DURATION OF RESPONSES: A response will remain in effect for a period of ninety (90) calendar days from the deadline for submission of responses, until it is formally withdrawn according to the procedures set forth herein, a contract is executed, or this RFQ is cancelled, whichever occurs first.
+Duration of Responses: A response will remain in effect for a period of ninety (90) calendar days from the deadline for submission of responses, until it is formally withdrawn according to the procedures set forth herein, a contract is executed, or this RFQ is cancelled, whichever occurs first.
 The CRA reserves the right to reject any and all responses, or portions thereof.

-ADDENDA: Potential Responders are encouraged to register their interest in the Design RFQ to the CRA via email (eschwarz@cambridgeredevelopment.org).
+Addenda: Potential Responders are encouraged to register their interest in the Design RFQ to the CRA via email (eschwarz@cambridgeredevelopment.org).
 Any addenda will be emailed to the contact on file and will also be posted on the CRA website.
 It is the responsibility of the Responders to ensure that they obtain all information pertaining to this RFQ and ensuring that they receive all addenda.